 where

 and $\mu>0$ is a scaling factor.
-The case $a<0$ is by far more complicate.
-Based on explicit spectral estimates, Felli and Schneider \cite{Fel} found the region:
+The case $a<0$ is by far more complicated.
+Based on explicit spectral estimates, Felli and Schneider \cite{Fel} identified the region:

 in which any ground state of \eqref{eq1} is not radially symmetric.
 Later, Lin and Wang \cite{Lin0} observed that these ground states have exactly $\mathcal{O}(n-1)$ symmetry.
-It was conjectured for a long time that the Felli-Schneider curve is the threshold between the symmetry and the symmetry breaking region.
-Finally, Dolbeault, Esteban and Loss \cite{Dol} gave an affirmative answer: when $a<0$ and $b_{\text{FS}}(a)\leq b<a+1$, any positive solution $u$ is radially symmetric and takes the form \eqref{bubb} and \eqref{bub}.
-We refer to \cite{Car2,Cat,Dol,Ter} and the references therein for more background and previous works.
+It was conjectured for a long time that the Felli-Schneider curve is the threshold between the symmetry and the symmetry-breaking regions.
+Finally, Dolbeault, Esteban and Loss \cite{Dol} gave an affirmative answer: when $a<0$ and $b_{\text{FS}}(a)\leq b<a+1$, any positive solution $u$ is radially symmetric and takes the form given in \eqref{bubb} and \eqref{bub}.
+We refer to \cite{Car2,Cat,Dol,Ter} and the references therein for further background and previous works.

 0.1in